Non-existence of integral Hopf orders for twists of several simple groups of Lie type: Introduction

 \subsection{Organization of the paper}

 The paper is organized as follows: Section 2 provides the necessary background material: basics on Hopf orders, definition of Drinfeld's twist, and Movshev's method of twisting a group algebra.
 It also aims to establish Proposition \ref{key}.
 Section 3 presents the strategy that we will use in the proof and explains how it can be potentially applied to finite groups of Lie type.
 The procedure to compute $\chi(y_{\chi}^2)$ is described here.
 In Section 4 we prove the non-existence of integral Hopf orders for the twisted group algebra of $\PSL_2(q)$, $^2\!B_2(q)$, and $\SL_3(p)$ when the twist arises from an abelian $p$-subgroup of central type (Theorem \ref{main1} and Corollary \ref{complexif}).
+For $^2\!B_2(q)$ these are indeed all the abelian subgroups of central type (Proposition \ref{Suz:classct}).
 In Section 5 we discuss in full the case of $\PSL_2(q)$.
 In the first part, we determine all the abelian subgroups of central type.
 We show in Proposition \ref{subPSL2} that they are: $p$-subgroups of square order or Klein four-groups.
-In the second part, we prove the non-existence of integral Hopf orders for the twisted group algebra of $\PSL_2(q)$ when the twist arises from the latter ones (Theorem \ref{main2} and Corollary \ref{cormain2}).
+In the second part, we prove the non-existence of integral Hopf orders for the twisted group algebra of $\PSL_2(q)$ when the twist arises from the latter ones (Theorem \ref{main2} and Corollary \ref{cormain2}). \enlargethispage{\baselineskip}

 The application of these results to the twisted group algebra of any finite non-abelian simple group is expounded in Section 6.